valeriangalliat/blog/2022/02/how-to-call-google-cloud-apis-from-cloudflare-workers.md

 Off to the payload.
 We need 5 fields:

 * `iss` and `sub`, both set to the service account email
-* `aud`, the API endpoint we want to use, in our case, Pub/Sub (not the trailing slash is important)
+* `aud`, the API endpoint we want to use, in our case, Pub/Sub (note the trailing slash is important)
 * `iat`, the Unix time at the moment the token was issued (now)
 * `exp`, the Unix time when the JWT will expire, which can be maximum an